Blog

 Design Systems for Life - When Product Thinking Escapes the Screen

 How design systems thinking applies beyond software.
-Consistency, reusable patterns, and intentional constraints - for products, decisions, and life.
+Consistency, reusable patterns, and intentional constraints.

 Read